agopal42/permakey/README.md

 https://arxiv.org/abs/2011.12930

 ## Dependencies:
+Requires Python 3.6 or later.
 Please install all the dependencies listed in the `requirements.txt` file.
 Additionally, please install the latest version of DeepMind's graph-nets toolbox using `pip install git+git://github.com/deepmind/graph_nets.git`

 ## Dataset:
 The dataset used for the unsupervised learning of object keypoints can be found [here](https://drive.google.com/file/d/1acothwSMI7ObOyZt3GfoMmrkjuTgHNT8/view?usp=sharing).